 Death penalty sought for woman accused of killing ex-senator

-Prosecutors say they plan to seek the death penalty against a woman charged with killing a former Arkansas lawmaker who was found dead outside her own home last month.
+Prosecutors say they plan to seek the death penalty against a woman charged in the killing of a former Arkansas lawmaker who was found dead outside her home last month.

-Prosecutor Henry Boyce on Tuesday told the Arkansas Democrat-Gazette his office would formally announce its plans at an arraignment and plea hearing for Rebecca Lynn O'Donnell, who's been charged with capital murder in the death of former state Sen. Linda Collins.
-Collins, who went by Collins-Smith in the Legislature, was found dead June 4 outside her home in Pocahontas, which is about 130 miles (210 kilometers) northeast of Little Rock.
+Rebecca Lynn O'Donnell has been charged with capital murder in the death of former state Sen. Linda Collins.
+Collins, who went by Collins-Smith in the Legislature, was found dead June 4 outside her home in Pocahontas, about 130 miles (210 kilometers) northeast of Little Rock.

+Prosecutor Henry Boyce told the Arkansas Democrat-Gazette that his office would formally announce its plans at O'Donnell's arraignment and plea hearing.
+It is scheduled for Tuesday afternoon in Pocahontas.

 Authorities have released few details about Collins' killing and have not said how she died.